daglem/reDIP-SID/README.md

 ## MOS 6581/8580 SID compatibility

-The board is mostly pin compatible with the venerable MOS 6581/8580 SID sound chip.
+The board is fully pin compatible with the venerable MOS 6581/8580 SID sound chip.

 For anyone wanting to experiment with a SID setup, while avoiding damaged sockets and release of magic smoke:

 * Make sure that JP1 is open
-* Remove pins 1 - 4 and 28 from a 28 pin stamped DIP socket, and use this as an adapter.
+* Use a 28 pin stamped DIP socket as an adapter, to avoid damage to the C64 SID socket.
 Do not attempt to mount the board directly in a SID socket!

-## Disclaimer

-Please note that this is only my second board - rookie mistakes are probably made, and [feedback](https://github.com/daglem/reDIP-SID/discussions/2) is welcome.
-The board has not been manufactured yet, and is thus completely untested.

 ## Board Front
 ![Board Front](documentation/reDIP-SID-board-front.png)